-- All questions are either "closed-ended" or "open- ended." - Closed-ended questions call for specific, factual and usually brief responses (e.g., "Have you ever been arrested?"). - Open-ended questions solicit views, opinions, thoughts and feelings and generally call for longer, narrative-type responses (e.g., "Tell me about any arrest you have had.").
+- All questions are either "closed-ended" or "open-ended." - Closed-ended questions call for specific, factual and usually brief responses (e.g., "Have you ever been arrested?"). - Open-ended questions solicit views, opinions, thoughts and feelings and generally call for longer, narrative-type responses (e.g., "Tell me about any arrest you have had.").
 Open-ended questions are normally more useful in assessing an individual's credibility and for eliciting statements which may later be supported or contradicted. - Leading questions, which assume a controversial fact or suggest the answer, should be avoided except to expedite obtaining preliminary identifying material.
-For example, the leading question "You have never been arrested?" anticipates and assumes the subject's answer. - Persons being questioned should be permitted to give a full explanation of any issue involved in the case.
+For example, the leading question "You have never been arrested?" anticipates and assumes the subject's answer. - The person(s) being interviewed should be permitted to give a full explanation of any issue involved in the case.
 Fairness requires consideration of all relevant evidence.
 In some instances, detailed questioning may be desirable in order to make it more difficult for the subject to disavow his statements at a later time or to fabricate a new story.
-In this connection, however, remember that an adjudicator is duty-bound to develop the facts, favorable as well as unfavorable, with equal fairness to the subject and to the interests of the Government.
+USCIS officers are reminded that the purpose of the interview is to develop the facts, favorable as well as unfavorable, with equal fairness to the subject and to the interests of the Government, in order to properly adjudicate the application or petition.